bdnorris/DES-340/lectures/lecture10-selectors.md

 }
 ```

-Simply using a space between the selectors implies a ansecstor/descendent relationship.
+Simply using a space between the selectors implies an ancestor/descendant relationship.
 With a descendent selector, it isn't just children that will be styled, but all links that are inside something with the "introduction" class, no matter how deep it's nested.

 You can also have more than one descendant in a list.